s4ke/Master-Thesis/src/md/041-futures.md

-In order to implement this type class for Eden and since `RD` is only a type synonym for a communication type that is used internally in their library, we have to use some wrapper classes to fit the type class, as the following code showcases^[instances of type classes can not be declared on type synonyms]:
+In order to implement this type class for Eden and since `RD` is only a type synonym for a communication type that is used internally in their library, we have to use some wrapper classes to fit the type class, as the following code showcases^[Instances of type classes can not be declared on type synonyms]:

 ~~~~ {.haskell}
 data RemoteData a = RD { rd :: RD a }